Servlet Declarative Security Notes

 WithOut auth-constraint> sub-element of security-constraint> element:

-by the url-pattern> sub-element.
+Everyone are allowed; Anyone in any role has access to the resource specified by the url-pattern> sub-element.
 The browser will NOT demand UserName/Password.

 Scenario-II